JojoTheWarrior/Hackermans-LyonHacks/README.md

 ## Usage

 Create an app in your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/), set the redirect URI to `http://localhost:5173/callback` and `http://localhost:5173/callback/` and copy your Client ID.
+Replace the value for clientId in `/src/script.ts` with your own Client ID.

 Clone the repository, and run: